RahulMahale/Talks-and-workshops/DebConf/steps.md

 3. Configure HostAPD.
 You can create an open network, or a WPA-secured network.
 A secure network is recommended to prevent unauthorized use and tampering, but you can also create an open network.
-To create a WPA-secured network, edit the file /etc/hostapd/hostapd.conf (create it if it doesnt exist) and add the following lines:
+To create a WPA-secured network, edit the file /etc/hostapd/hostapd.conf (create it if it doesnt exist) and add the following lines

      interface=wlan0
      driver=nl80211